Junho-eum/driver-license-scanner/README.md

 ## Step 2: Install Docker
 In addition to the NPM dependencies, we will be using:
-- Node.js, which will run our JavaScript application
+- Node.js, which will run our JavaScript application.
 - MongoDB, our database.
 - MongoExpress, an interface used to interact with MongoDB on the web.